ulif/diceware-list/README.rst

 - contain enough terms for use with a certain diceware application (for instance 6^6 = 7776 terms if used with six six-sided dice)
 - contain terms as short as possible (to reduce typing)
+- contain terms as long as neccessary (to impede brute-force attacks)
 - (optionally) contain no words with non-ASCII chars (to enable use with non-localized keyboards)
 - (optionally) are a `prefix code`_, i.e. no complete word in the list is